nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 you're building directly.
-Once you've built the core entity tables, the green tables can be built automatically using our [term-scanner script](../draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py), which will collect all relevant CV terms used throughout your tables and will create the corresponding green tables, using data loaded from versioned, whole-CV reference documents (like OBO files)._
+Once you've built the core entity tables, the green tables can be built automatically using our [term-scanner script](../draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py), which will collect all relevant CV terms used throughout your core tables and will create the corresponding green tables, using data loaded from versioned, whole-CV reference documents (like OBO files)._